| | |

 residence there.
 Contrary to what youre thinking, turkey vultures arent the

 local slang for lawyers.
 That would not only be a cheap shot but redundant.
+Instead of music or distress calls, officials in Merced have been using machines which

 make loud noises, causing the birds to fly off and throw up.
 Its true.
 Apparently